mehdi-fathi/eloquent-filter/README.md

     }
 }
 ```
-- Note that the Eloquent Filter by default using the query string or request data to make queries.
+- Note that the Eloquent Filter by default using the query string or request data to make queries in the laravel.
  Also, you can set the array to `filter` method Model for making your own custom condition without query string.

 - Note that you must unset your own param as perpage.
 Just you can set page param for paginate this param ignore from filter.